Legends of the Rajputs - 11 days

 Overnight: Agra | Breakfast

-Agra - Bharatpur - Ranthambhore.
+Agra - Bharatpur - Ranthambore.
 This morning tour and explore the fascinating former Mughal city of Fatehpur Sikri - Emperor Akbar’s vision in red sandstone.
-Early afternoon board the train Kota Jan Shatabdi Express (air conditioned chair car) to Sawai Madhopur station and onward transfer to Ranthambhore National Park.
+Early afternoon board the train Kota Jan Shatabdi Express (air conditioned chair car) to Sawai Madhopur station and onward transfer to Ranthambore National Park.
 The remainder of the afternoon at leisure.

 Overnight: Ranthambore National Park | Breakfast, Dinner

 Ranthambore National Park is one of the prime examples of Project Tiger’s conservation efforts in Rajasthan.
 Sprawling across an area of some 1334 sq. kms, Ranthambore is scenically beautiful.
 Set amidst a landscape of hills, lakes and rivers, the park boasts an impressive 10th century fort.
 The park terrain fluctuates between impregnable forests and open bush land.
 The entire forest is peppered with ruined pavilions and small domed, Mughal kiosks known as chhatris.
 In addition to the Bengal tiger, Ranthambore is home to wild boar, nilgai, sambar deer and a variety of birds.
 Tiger spottings are more common in the morning or late afternoon, especially if hunting or tending to their young.
 Venture on morning and afternoon game drives in shared jeeps or Canters.

 Overnight: Ranthambore National Park | Breakfast, Lunch, Dinner